-The final challenge is perhaps the biggest: to align the agendas of health, nutrition and food security, making wise choices for consumption (covered in my blog post here) and thus reducing pressure on natural resources.
+The final challenge is perhaps the biggest: to align the agendas of health, nutrition and food security, making wise choices for consumption and thus reducing pressure on natural resources.
 With diet-related non-communicable diseases becoming the global driver of ill-health and mortality, changing diets becomes a win-win for health and environment.

 Expanding the frame

 This articulation of the challenges is very much based on thinking about how the small pieces are combined into the big picture and taking a systems view of the ’whole‘.
 However, what is the whole depends on where you draw the boundaries.